gavinband/gavinband.github.io/_posts/2017-05-17-Getting_biobank_data_into_R_part_2.md

 ---

 Thanks to [RStudio]() and [Rcpp]() I've [succeeded]({{ site.baseurl }}{% post_url 2017-05-16-Getting_biobank_data_into_R %}
-).
+) in getting an Rcpp package up and running.
 Right-ho.
 Now it's down to writing the C++ code that implements the functionality.

 ## Implementing the interface ##